Access4all/a11y-checklist/en/wcag/1.4.13-content-on-hover-or-focus/content-via-hover-or-focus/README.md

 created_at: "2024-03-15 07:54:36"
 ---

-# Checkpoint: Content via hover or focus
+# ✅ Content via hover or focus

 ## Description